aws/neptune-gremlin-client/README.md

 ### Using an AWS Application Load Balancer

 The following steps describe how to create an AWS Application Load Balancer in your Neptune VPC and configure it for host-based routing to individual database endpoints.
-Note, you **must** configure the [Preserve host headers](#step-3-preserve-host-headers) attribute on your load balancer for this solution to work with an IAM-auth eneabled database.
+Note, you **must** configure the [Preserve host headers](#step-3-preserve-host-headers) attribute on your load balancer for this solution to work with an IAM-auth enabled database.

 #### Limitations